oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

-description | String | The description of the payment checkout/invoice link. expiration | DateTime | The expiration time of the payment checkout/invoice link due_date | DateTime | The transaction due date of the payment checkout/invoice email | String | The email addresses for the payment checkout/invoice link to be sent paid_amount | BigDecimal | The total amount that a user has paid settlement_time | DateTime | The timestamp (in UTC+7) indicating when the fund will be settled to partner’s account statement settlement_status | String | Status of the settlement (e.g. success/waiting)
+description | String | The description of the payment checkout/invoice link. expiration | DateTime | The expiration time of the payment checkout/invoice link due_date | DateTime | The transaction due date of the payment checkout/invoice email | String | The email addresses for the payment checkout/invoice link to be sent.
+You can add up to 3 emails separated by ";" paid_amount | BigDecimal | The total amount that a user has paid settlement_time | DateTime | The timestamp (in UTC+7) indicating when the fund will be settled to partner’s account statement settlement_status | String | Status of the settlement (e.g. success/waiting)